 So a Moon turning red is nothing to fear.
 The only thing that happens during a lunar eclipse is that the Moon spends a couple of hours passing through the Earth’s shadow, hardly something to be concerned about.

 Is The World Ending?

 While we now have a clear understanding of much of what’s going on in the sky, people once routinely believed that astronomical events such as eclipses and comets were harbingers of disaster and doom.

 Jeff Gaherty, author of Four Blood Moons: Something is About to Change writes, “When the mechanisms behind eclipses were less well understood, they were thought to be omens of bad tidings, just as comets were.
 Now people know that these are just normal events in the clockwork of the solar system, things which have occurred regularly for thousands of years and which will occur for thousands of years into the future.”

 “Associations between ‘disastrous’ events and normal astronomical events are all fabrications of the human mind, as people attempt to find explanations for why disasters affect them.
 Because of the Internet and cable news channels, people now hear reports of disasters from around the world, including earthquakes, tsunamis and volcanic eruptions, which they never would have been aware of in the past.”

-So, my advice to all of you who are blessed with clear skies on and night of a lunar eclipse is, don’t sweat it!
+So, my advice to all of you who are blessed with clear skies on a night of a lunar eclipse is, don’t sweat it!
 This is a beautiful, natural and predictable phenomenon for all of us to see and enjoy.
-And since we like making predictions here at the Farmers’ Almanac, I’ll go out on a limb and state that, after the final lunar eclipse of this foursome passes into history in September 2015, we all will still be here.
+And since we like making predictions here at the Farmers’ Almanac, I’ll go out on a limb and state that, after the the lunar eclipse, we all will still be here.